The Complete Guide To Being A Landlord in Newport News

 2. Tenant Screening

-3. Marketing
+3. Rental Property Marketing

 4. Lease Enforcement (Including Eviction)

-Enforcement can range from conducting simple property inspections every month to more regular formal notice periods based on a tenant's lease violation.
-Forms of notice include a notice to pay rent, notice to comply or quit and notice to vacate.
-Eviction is a legal process that should always be done with the help of an experienced professional.
+Throughout the lease term, property owners must then enforce the lease consistently.
+Enforcement can range from conducting simple property inspections every month to check on tenant behavior and the property's condition to executing formal notices based on a tenant's lease violation.
+Forms of notice include a notice to pay rent, a notice to comply or quit, and a notice to vacate.

-5. Property Maintenance
+5. Rental Property Maintenance

 6. Make-Ready (Including a Move-in Checklist)

 It's important to prepare your property for new tenants when one moves out and before new renters move in.
 You can hire a professional cleaning service or simply do it yourself before renting your property again.
-However, it’s important to conduct a thorough make-ready process to clean and repair a property, then help renters move in with a helpful move-in checklist!

 7. Know the Laws